aarthiramkumar/Plantmed/README.md

 2. The AI model analyzes the image and identifies the disease.
 3. View results with disease details and recommended treatments.
 4. Access additional tips through the chatbot feature.

-Join us in revolutionizing agriculture with the power of AI!
-Feel free to contribute or share feedback to help us grow.

 ---
 > **Note:** This project is a work in progress.
 Stay tuned for updates!